Why keeping your pregnancy secret might NOT be for you

 Having my mum with me during that time was a huge help.
 She was incredibly supportive of me and comforted me when I needed it most.
 I didn’t feel so alone.

 My third miscarriage happened so early during pregnancy that I didn’t even have time to tell anyone I was pregnant.
 Yet, I still chose to tell my close friends and family that I miscarried.
-I need their support.
+I needed their support.

 Miscarriage is really difficult and can often times be traumatic.
 Letting those around you know about your pregnancy early on provides you with that support system and network if things go bad.